-PSP has one mobile trailer that serves as a portable license plate and DOT reader used to identify out of service and/or targeted carriers, suspended and/or expired registration plates and can be utilized throughout the Commonwealth for roadside enforcement activity.
+PSP has one mobile trailer that serves as a portable license plate and DOT reader used to identify out of service and/or targeted carriers, suspended and/or expired registration plates and can be utilized throughout the Commonwealth for

+Page 28 of 71 last updated on: 6/9/2021 2:33:54 PM roadside enforcement activity.
 Yearly warranty/maintenance (software and system updates) is needed and MCSAP funding has been allocated for this expenditure.